 fbpx

-The 19-year-old singer, real name Aurora Aksnes, grew up near Bergen and was only discovered by the industry when one of her friends uploaded a track onto a streaming service.
-Her music his more mature than you'd expect from a teenager, although perhaps it's not surprise given she cites her influences as Bob Dylan, Leonard Cohen and Enya.
+The 27-year-old singer, real name Aurora Aksnes, was born in Stavanger but grew up near Bergen.
+She was only discovered by the industry when one of her friends uploaded a track onto a streaming service.

 The vocal-led synth-folk of her debut EP Running with the Wolves was well received in Norway and counts Katy Perry amongst its fans.
 Referencing the EP, Perry tweeted that she has finally found new music that made her heart flutter.